I’m Olivia, a 25 year old woman living in New York City.

 When I told my best friend I could retire at 30, she didn’t think I would actually retire, and I don’t think I will either.
 But I’ll be financially independent enough to do anything I want.

 The point is that once you build up a nest egg that is 25 times your annual expenses, you can do anything you want.
 Forever.
 You have the freedom and optionality to do anything.
-Sacrificing a few years of harder work and higher savings is worth it.
+Sacrificing a few years of harder work and higher savings is worth it to me.
+Maybe it’s worth it to you too.
 It’s always better to flex your frugality muscle early on in case something in the market goes wrong.

 Feel free to reach out, I love engaging with my readers!
 Please note, I am not a professional.
 Just happy to give my opinion.